 There's a special rule for non-resident beneficiaries who become residents again.
 It applies if you became resident in New Zealand within five years of leaving, and you received beneficiary income or taxable distributions from a non-complying or foreign trust while not resident.
 That income is assessable on the day you became a New Zealand resident again.
-Contact our Non-resident Centre (see page 3) if this situation applies to you.
+Contact us, see page 3, if this situation applies to you.